 - Breast feeding causes sagging – No, having a baby does.
 I explain the details here.

-- I’ll lose more weight if I don’t breast feed – A lot of women choose not to breast feed because they want to go on special diets or take special diet supplements to get back to their pre-pregnancy weight.
+- I’ll lose more weight if I don’t breast feed – A lot of women choose not to breast feed because they want to go on special diets or take special diet supplements to get back to their pre-pregnancy weight and other benefits from sites like kratommasters.com.
 Actually, you’re better off breast feeding, because you burn 500-800 calories a day just by breast feeding.

 - Formula is better for babies – That used to be the belief because it used to be thought that feeding babies formula reduced colic.
 That’s not necessarily true, but it has been proven that even if your baby does get colic, colic leaves no long-term effects on a baby any way.
 And it’s also been proven that breast feeding babies reduces the risk of various diseases in their future.
+You should definitely read more about the different diseases that women have.
 Hence why health departments country-wide offer incentives for women who breast feed.

 - I can’t breast feed if I work – You can too.
 You just need an electric pump, and you’re in business.
 A lot of jobs will let you take beast pumping breaks.
 And it works out perfectly because the breast milk you pump on day, can be used for your caretaker to feed to your baby the next day while you are ate work.